Frequently Asked Questions

 When business travel at fiscal year-end crosses into the new fiscal year, all travel expenses will be paid from the fiscal year in which the travel began.

 Travel must be by the most economical mode available considering travel time, costs, number of persons traveling together, and work requirements.
 If the cost of driving exceeds the cost of flying, the reimbursement will be limited to the cost of flying.
-For information on how to calculate the cost comparisons please contact Margaret or Carla preferably at least one month before the travel begins.
+For information on how to calculate the cost comparisons please contact Carla Dietsch preferably at least one month before the travel begins.

 Travel vouchers are processed in the order received.
 During high volume periods, reimbursements will take longer to process.
 However, if you have not received your reimbursement within a couple of weeks, contact your department to verify the date the voucher was submitted to the Comptroller’s Office.
 Vouchers missing information necessary to complete it for payment will be held until the information is received.
 The traveler and/or office staff will be contacted when additional information is needed.